Maven Trading Review (2025): Is It the Cheapest Prop Firm? (MVN8 to get 8% Off)

 • Special Features: Weekend holding, swap-free trading, buyback option.

 The newest challenge model with the lowest entry cost.
+This one’s basically the yoga class of trading.

 • Refundable Fee: $15+